FreeTodo Installation Guide

 - Memory: 4GB or more recommended

-- Hard Disk: At least 10GB available space (for storing screenshots and database)
+- Hard Disk: At least 10GB available space

 - Processor: Multi-core processor supported